lknutstad/School_District_Analysis/README.md

 ## Other Metrics

-How does replacing the ninth-grade scores affect the following:
+How does replacing the ninth-grade scores affect the following

-###Math and reading scores by grade
+Math and reading scores by grade

 NaNs are listed in modified analysis: